Skip to content ↓

 Curriculum

-We offer an inclusive, skills based, integrated curriculum, which aims to give EVERY child the opportunity to fulfil their potential, remaining focused on quality first teaching as a basic entitlement for all pupils.
-Our innovative curriculum complies with The National Curriculum (2014) and offers much more too.
+We offer an inclusive, skills based curriculum, which aims to give EVERY child the opportunity to fulfil their potential, remaining focused on quality first teaching as a basic entitlement for all pupils.
+Our curriculum complies with The National Curriculum (2014) and offers much more too.
 Our school curriculum motivates, excites and enthuses our children because it is broad, balanced and linked to their interests.
-They are taught and learn to work collaboratively, alongside others and independently.
-They are taught and encouraged to explore, think, predict, question, enquire, explain, debate and challenge.
+Children are taught to work both collaboratively and independently and they are encouraged to explore, think, predict, question, enquire, explain, debate and challenge.
 (Also see our curriculum intent statements on our Academy website).

 When designing our curriculum, we researched a number of schemes of work and carefully selected high quality schemes of work which ensure there is clear progression across the year groups and core knowledge is clearly identified in all subjects.
-Our schemes of work form the backbone of our curriculum; however, we adapt our curriculum accordingly to meet the needs of the children within our academies and our community.
+Our schemes of work form the backbone of our curriculum; however, we adapt our curriculum accordingly to meet the needs of the children within our academy and our community.
 We use film/media and quality, engaging books to contextualise, stimulate and enthuse the children's curiosity for learning.
 Our curriculum is underpinned by a rigorous approach to the teaching and learning of essential basic and technical skills.
-Our schemes of work include White Rose Maths, RWI and Grammarsaurus for Reading, Kapow for Art and Design and Design Technology, Charanga for Music, Jigsaw for PSHE/RSE and The PE hub.
+Our schemes of work include White Rose Maths, RWI and Grammarsaurus for Reading, The Literacy Tree, Kapow for Art and Design and Design Technology, Charanga for Music, Primary Languages for Spanish, Jigsaw for PSHE/RSE and The PE hub.
 For more information, see our Academy website.

 Mathematics